harsh2204/socketJoy/README.md

 ### Steps to get this up and running:

 * install j2dx plugin and set it up.
-See instuctions [here](https://github.com/OzymandiasTheGreat/Joy2DroidX-server/#installation)
+See instuctions [from my fork](https://github.com/harsh2204/Joy2DroidX-server) or  [here](https://github.com/OzymandiasTheGreat/Joy2DroidX-server/#installation)
 * edit socketjoy.js to open the socket at the local IP address of your machine on line.
 * run a j2dx instance by simply running `j2dx` or `j2dx -d` for debugging.
 * run `python -m http.server 8080` to serve the virtual controller front-end.